agera-edc/MinimumViableDataspaceOld/docs/developer/edc-data-dashboard/view-catalog.md

 ## Viewing Catalog/Offers

-* Go to `Dataspace Catalog` pane and here you will see all existing contract offers which are shared with you.
+* Go to `Dataspace Catalog` pane to see list of all existing contract offers which are shared with current dataspce participant.
 * Click on `Additional Properties` section to view complete details of the contract offer.

 ![dataspace-catalog](dataspace-catalog.png)